qmk/qmk_firmware/keyboards/4pplet/yakiimo/readme.md

 * Keyboard Maintainer: [4pplet](https://github.com/4pplet)
 * Hardware Supported: Yakiimo Rev A

-If your PCB is of revision A1, use the "proto" code in the Yakiimo directory

 Make example for this keyboard (after setting up your build environment):

     make 4pplet/yakiimo/rev_a:via:flash